DarianPiro/Josh-solo-project/README.md

 # Polyglot

-Polyglot is an educational app to help intermediate language learners to practise their target language having conversation over text and voice.
+Polyglot an app for intermediate language learners to practice their target language through text and voice conversations with an advanced AI chat bot or connect with other learners for real-life practice.

-# Python server setup:

-Install Python 3.8-3.10 and pip for package management

-brew install ffmpeg

-pip install pipenv

-pip install flask

-pip install requests

-Inside the python folder:

-pipenv shell

-pip install -U openai-whisper

-pip install -U flask-cors

-pip install python-dotenv

-pip install cloudinary

-To start the server:
-Activate the virtual environment with the command: run the file whisper.py using the command: python Whisper.py .
-This will start the server and be listening on local host port 5000.

-# Express server
-Run npm i from the express folder and run nodemon.
-This will start the server on localhost:4000.
+With Polyglot, language learners can enjoy a seamless chat experience that's more interactive and engaging than ever before.
+Our app is perfect for remote language learning, allowing users to communicate with others from anywhere in the world.

+Polyglot utilizes a tech stack comprising of React, TypeScript, OpenAI Whisper, Python, Flask, Redux, Google Cloud Text-to-Speech, Cloudinary, Express, Deepl, MongoDB.

-# React front end
+# Features

-Go in to the my-app section, run npm i and followed by npm start.This should open up the browser on localhost:3000.
+- AI chatbot
+- Text to speech
+- Speech to text
+- Translation
+- Grammar correction
+- User-to-user chat

-# Needed apis:
+# Getting Started

 Create google cloud account and follow this to create credentials for text to speech api. https://cloud.google.com/iam/docs/keys-create-delete

 Create google-service-account.json file in express folder with the credentials like this:
 {
 "type":
 "project_id":
 "private_key_id":
 "private_key":
 "client_email":
 "client_id":
 "auth_uri":
 "token_uri":
 "auth_provider_x509_cert_url":
 "client_x509_cert_url":
 }

 Cloudinary
 Set up cloudinary account and add the keys displayed on your dashboard to the .env in the express and python folders.